 This house also carried the feature moldings into the bedroom with this pretty tone-on-tone coffered ceiling.
 Oh to have high ceilings like this…

 Coffered ceilings seemed to be all over the place actually.
 Some were more subdued (like the one above) while others were more bold, like this living room from the “European Elegance” house that used a darker color to cozy things up.

 This sitting room in the “Swift Creek Cottage” used the white paneled wall to offset a bold blue accent wall, showing that just because a wall has some trim detail doesn’t mean it needs to be the only focus.

-Back on the bolder end of things, the designer of the “Vintage Rediscovered” home had this outside-the-box solution for the monstrous ceiling in the master bedroom – she had the builder add faux beams (surprise, they’re actually just painted drywall).
+Back on the bolder end of things, the designer of the “Vintage Rediscovered” home had this outside-the-box solution for the monstrous ceiling in the main bedroom – she had the builder add faux beams (surprise, they’re actually just painted drywall).

-Though in this house it was the master bathroom that caught our eye the most.
+Though in this house it was the en-suite bathroom that caught our eye the most.
 The mixture of textures and tiles just made the whole space feel really comfortable and lived in.
 Sherry was thisclose to drawing herself a bath (and rubbing her face on that grasscloth wallpaper).